 James Ussher, a 17th-century (Anglican) Archbishop of Armagh, famously calculated from hints in the Book of Genesis that Creation started at dusk on Saturday 22 October 4004 BC; he placed the Flood at 2348 BC, resulting in a total of 1656 years for the entirety of the Antediluvian era.

-I know, it really isn’t a debate.
+It really isn’t a debate.
 But that’s a non-debate better held elsewhere.

-Albeit always in relation to God, and usually in the sense that they cheese him off.
+Albeit always in relation to God, and usually in the sense that they cheese Him off.

 The current paradigm holds that knowledge is power, but ignorance is bliss.